scottcarver/wp-withagency/docs/reference/plugins.md

   order: 6
 ---

-Beware.
-Almost all plugins are garbage.
 We use the same few "pro developer plugins" on every site, and rarely introduce new plugins.
 They are well-vetted and we have "agency licenses" for the PAID plugins listed.
 Use them on every site and enjoy your beautiful life.

 <br /><hr /><br />